pth55/SHOW-MY-ANSWERS/README.md

 ## How to Use?

 ### Prerequisites
-- Install necessary modules using pip.
+- Install bs4 module using pip.
+Command: `pip install bs4` or `pip3 install bs4`
 - Website to convert JS Object to JSON: [ConvertSimple](https://www.convertsimple.com/convert-javascript-to-json/)

 ### Steps